If you haven’t noticed yet, we love Gravity Forms. It’s like the swiss army knife of form plugins, it basically does everything!

 Now take a look at your new page on the front end (public side) and checkout your first Gravity Forms form, it should look like this:

-There is a lot more to learn about Gravity Forms, so click for more Gravity Forms Tutorials
+There is a lot more to learn about Gravity Forms, so stick around while we countdown to the launch of the NEW Learn Gravity Forms course!

 And if you haven’t bought a copy of Gravity Forms yet, go do it, it’s worth every penny.
 Promise.